 If this sounds like you – you’re definitely not alone.
 There are several ways of fixing this so you can feel that desire for sex again.

-In my blog post on the sexual desire vs. sexual arousal conundrum, I cover what you need to know about the differences between desire and arousal how you can use this knowledge to increase low libido.
+In my blog post on the sexual desire vs. sexual arousal conundrum, I cover what you need to know about the differences between desire and arousal how you can use this knowledge to increase low or no sex drive.

 Remember though, just because you haven’t had sex in a while or you don’t feel like being intimate right now, it doesn’t mean you have to work at it.
 It’s okay to go periods of time without passion in a relationship (or to never have sex again), if that’s what you want.